-A special study of the Lower Teton Division of the Teton Basin Project by the U.S. Bureau of Reclamation (1962) outlined a plan to use water from a proposed reservoir to develop new land for irrigation and to obtain ground water from within the area as supplemental supply for lands presently developed.
+In a report describing a special study of the Lower Teton Division of the Teton Basin Project by the U.S. Bureau of Reclamation (1962), a plan was outlined for a reservoir to supply irrigation water for new land on the Rexburg Bench.
+The report also suggested that ground water from within the area might be used as a supplemental supply for lands presently developed in the St. Anthony-Rexburg part of the Fremont-Madison Irrigation District.
 A report by Mundorff, Crosthwaite, and Kilburn (1964) briefly described the geology and ground water in the lower Henrys Fork basin and provided a map showing water-table contours and flow lines in the lowland part of the project area.
 Mundorff (1962) also studied the feasibility of artificially recharging the Snake Plain aquifer adjacent to and west of the Egin Bench, which is adjacent to the western border of this project.
+He concluded that the use of surplus flood water from Henrys Fork and Snake River for artificial recharge was feasible.

 Measurements of streamflow were begun in 1890 on the Henrys Fork near Ashton, Falls River at Canyon, and Teton River near St. Anthony (Wells, 1956).
-Since 1890, 33 other gaging stations and reservoirstage gages have been operated for varying intervals in the Henrys Fork basin.
-The streamflow data are available in the annual reports of surface-water records of the Geological Survey.
+Since 1890, 33 other gaging stations and reservoir-stage gages have been operated for varying intervals in the Henrys Fork basin.
+The streamflow data are available in the annual reports of surface-water records of the U.S. Geological Survey.